Coventry and Warwick

 Clinical Experience

 In the first year of training trainees will normally carry out two core placements, which may be within "Adult", "Older Adult", “Physical Health”, “Neuropsychology” or “Neurorehabilitation” services.
 In the second year the two core placements will normally be in the areas of "Child" and "Intellectual Disabilities" services.
-In the third year of the course trainees will be able to choose two placements in specialist areas, subject to placement availability.
+In the third year of the course trainees will be able to choose two placements in specialist areas, subject to placement availability and completion of course competencies.

 Research